-The Canada Revenue Agency has an extensive list of interest carrying charges and interest expenses you can claim on your tax return.
-Charges to claim include legal fees for support payments, fees for preparing your income tax return and management fees for your investments.
+The Canada Revenue Agency has an extensive list of carrying charges and interest you paid to earn income from investments.
+These fees can be claimed on your tax return on Line 22100 – Carrying Charges and Interest Expenses.
+Eligible expenses may include legal fees for support payments, fees for preparing your income tax return and management fees for your investments if you qualify.

 Carrying Charges and Interest Expenses You Can Claim

-Claim the following carrying charges and interest expenses paid to make investment income:
+You can claim the following carrying charges and interest you paid to earn income from investments:

 Carrying Charges and Interest Expenses You Cannot Claim

-Do not claim any of the following as carrying charges and interest expenses on your tax return:
+The following cannot be claimed as carrying charges and interest expenses on your tax return:

 - Any subscription fees you paid towards financial magazines, newsletters or newspapers.

 - Any commission or brokerage fees paid from buying or selling securities.
-(Claim these expenses when determining capital gains and losses.)
+These expenses are used when calculating your Capital Gains and Losses.